kivy-garden/animationbuilder/README.md

 ## Notes

-### AnimationBuilder can not import external symbols
+### AnimationBuilder is not able to import external symbols

 So if you wanna change Animation dynamically, you have to do something like this: